-B. If any Proposer determines that an addendum unnecessarily restricts its ability to propose, the Proposer shall immediately notify the JUDICIAL COUNCIL via email to the Solicitations Mailbox no later than one day following issuance of the addendum.
+- A. The JUDICIAL COUNCIL OF CALIFORNIA may modify the RFP before the proposal due date and time listed in the timeline of the RFP by posting an addendum on the California Courts Website located at www.courts.ca.gov/rfps.htm ("Courts Website").
+It is each Proposer's responsibility to inform itself of any addendum prior to its submission of a proposal. - B. If any Proposer determines that an addendum unnecessarily restricts its ability to propose, the Proposer shall immediately notify the JUDICIAL COUNCIL OF CALIFORNIA via email to the Solicitations Mailbox no later than one day following issuance of the addendum.

-4. WITHDRAWAL AND RESUBMISSION/MODIFICATION OF PROPOSALS
+5. WITHDRAWAL AND RESUBMISSION/MODIFICATION OF PROPOSALS

-A Proposer may withdraw its proposal at any time before the deadline for submitting proposals by notifying the JUDICIAL COUNCIL in writing of its withdrawal.
+A Proposer may withdraw its proposal at any time before the deadline for submitting proposals by notifying the JUDICIAL COUNCIL OF CALIFORNIA in writing of its withdrawal.
 The notice must be signed by the Proposer.
-The Proposer may thereafter submit a new or modified proposal, provided that it is received at the JUDICIAL COUNCIL no later than the proposal due date and time listed in the timeline of the RFP.
+The Proposer may thereafter submit a new or modified proposal, provided that it is received at the JUDICIAL COUNCIL OF CALIFORNIA no later than the proposal due date and time listed in the timeline of the RFP.
 Modifications offered in any other manner, oral or written, will not be considered.
-Proposals cannot be changed or withdrawn after the proposal due date and time listed in the timeline of the RFP.
+Proposals cannot be changed or withdrawn after the proposal due date and time listed in the time listed in the timeline of the RFP.

-5. ERRORS IN THE PROPOSAL
+6. ERRORS IN THE PROPOSAL

-If errors are found in a proposal, the JUDICIAL COUNCIL may reject the proposal; however, the JUDICIAL COUNCIL may, at its sole option, correct arithmetic or transposition errors or both on the basis that the lowest level of detail will prevail in any discrepancy.
+If errors are found in a proposal, the JUDICIAL COUNCIL OF CALIFORNIA may reject the proposal; however, the JUDICIAL COUNCIL OF CALIFORNIA may, at its sole option, correct arithmetic or transposition errors or both on the basis that the lowest level of detail will prevail in any discrepancy.
 If these corrections result in significant changes in the amount of money to be paid to the Proposer (if selected for the award of the agreement), the Proposer will be informed of the errors and corrections thereof and will be given the option to abide by the corrected amount or withdraw the proposal.

-6. RIGHT TO REJECT PROPOSALS
+7. RIGHT TO REJECT PROPOSALS